 A pathogen, a host, and the right environment: these are the ingredients needed to spark plant disease.
-A simple recipe, which can have some very complicated results for a grower: infamous diseases including botrytis (gray mold), powdery mildew, late blight, and downy mildew are known to hurt crops as well as the pocket.
+This is a simple formula, which can have devastating results for a grower.
+Infamous greenhouse diseases including botrytis (gray mold), powdery mildew, late blight, and downy mildew are known to decimate crops as well profitability.

 Greenhouse crops can be especially at risk for the formation of crop diseases.
 This is due to the unique characteristics created in the greenhouse environment including: